Secure Data Collection

-FormSite has the features necessary to create forms that can collect and handle data securely.
-However, it is your responsibility to take advantage of these features when appropriate.
-To create a form suitable for collecting sensitive information, use the following guidelines:
+- Enable the "Secure Form" setting on the form's "Form Settings->Security" page to enforce security features for your account, forms, and results.
+Our default security allows you to create forms that can collect and handle data securely, however it is your responsibility to take advantage of these advanced features when appropriate.

-- For forms that send email Notifications, use the Secure Email email format, or use Results Views to exclude all items that contain sensitive information (eg. credit card numbers or social security numbers).
+- For forms that send email Notifications, use the Secure Email email format or use Results Views to exclude all items that contain sensitive information (e.g., credit card numbers or social security numbers).
 Email does not transfer data securely and should not be used to send sensitive information.

 The "Secure Form" Setting

 Forms that collect sensitive information can use the "Secure Form" setting, found on each form's "Form Settings->Security" page.

 - Insecure (http) links - Any insecure (http) links will refuse submissions.

 - Reports - Any newly created Reports will require a password.

 - Potentially insecure actions - Warnings will appear next to settings and features that, when used incorrectly, may result in data being handled insecurely.